I’ve been writing about inter-generational fairness on the blog for absolutely ages (well, 5 – 6 years, but that’s long enough in my book!)

 But a new buzzword is coming.
 “Intra-generational” fairness refers to financial equality between members of the same generation.
 And there are signs that a major prosperity gap is opening up between millennials who can rely on wealthy parents – and those who cannot.

 A recent tweet from the FT’s pensions correspondent (and recently award-winning) Jo Cumbo caught my eye.
 She highlighted the fact that 1.9 million pensioners live in poverty and only half of the 65-plus population are even eligible to pay income tax.
 It led Annie Shaw of respected website Cash Questions to point out the parallels with the younger generation, where some people have money “and others don’t”.
 It begged the follow-up point from Jo that we must avoid the urge to lump people into one homogeneous group, regardless of age.
-That then prompted the following exchange:
+She then said: “The intergenerational debate is fueling the wrong discussion; intragenerational inequality just as much an issue.”

 This all stands to reason.
 But we must not forget that inter-generational inequality has actually directly caused intra-generational unfairness.
 The happy accident that has befallen many baby-boomers, where property valuations and final salary pension schemes have often exceeded their wildest expectations, can be starkly contrasted with the limited financial possibilities facing all but a minority of millennials today.